 The project explores a new methodology for designing and formally verifying the correctness of systems code, based on a new language COGENT.
 We use file systems for case studies.
 Specific contributions include:

 - Specification of FS correctness

-Gabi Keller (project leader), gabi.keller<at>nicta.com.au
+Gabriele Keller (project leader), gabriele.keller<at>nicta.com.au

-| Gabi Keller, Toby Murray, Sidney Amani, Liam O'Connor-Davis, Zilin Chen, Leonid Ryzhyk, Gerwin Klein and Gernot Heiser|
+||Gabriele Keller, Toby Murray, Sidney Amani, Liam O'Connor-Davis, Zilin Chen, Leonid Ryzhyk, Gerwin Klein and Gernot Heiser|

-Programming Languages and Operating Systems (PLOS), pp. 1-7, Farmington, Pennsylvania, USA, November, 2013
+Workshop on Programming Languages and Operating Systems (PLOS), pp. 1-7, Farmington, Pennsylvania, USA, November, 2013

 ||Sidney Amani, Leonid Ryzhyk and Toby Murray|

 Towards a fully verified file system